BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 `-h`, `--help`

-:   Show a help message and exit.
+:   Print a help message and exit.

 `-V`, `--version`

 :   Show the version number and exit.

+`-v`, `--verbose`

+:   Print verbose output.

+`--dry-run`

+:   Don't submit; print what would have been done.

 `-n N`, `--ntasks N`

-:   Number of CPUs required by each unit of work (default: 1).
+:   Number of CPUs required by each unit of work.

 `-G N`, `--gpus N`

-:   Number of GPUs required by each unit of work (default: 0).
+:   Number of GPUs required by each unit of work.

 `-m N{K|M|G}`, `--mem N{K|M|G}`